bforrest/hello-moto/MarsRoverImageLoader/README.md

 ## Barry's notes:

 - Added the dates.txt file to the csproj file and set it to copy to the output directory.
+Then when I decided to create the Photos folder, I used the Parent.Parent.Parent hack to get to the project directory instead.
 - Set an environment variable for the API_KEY value.
 I hear that nasty things happen when keys are stored in source control and most folks have them as variables withing their CI/CD
 - I learned a *cheat* to convert [JSON to C#][https://json2csharp.com/] so I used Postman to get a sample of the JSON response and fed it to the transmorgifier to get a DTO class for my model.